sinonjs/sinon/CONTRIBUTING.md

 ## Contributing to the code base

-Read [GitHub's Project Forking Guide](https://guides.github.com/activities/forking/) to learn about the general contribution process.

 Pick [an issue](https://github.com/sinonjs/sinon/issues) to fix, or pitch new features.
 To avoid wasting your time, please ask for feedback on feature suggestions with [an issue](https://github.com/sinonjs/sinon/issues/new).

+Make sure you have read [GitHub's guide on forking](https://guides.github.com/activities/forking/).
+It explains the general contribution process and key concepts.

 ### Making a pull request